Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ### Problems
 There is a problem with the circular picture, in order to make it responsive ,the viewer is unable to see the full picture.

+### Disclaimer
+The contents found in this website are only for educational purposes.